finos/morphir/docs/snowpark/snowpark-backend-generation.md

 | `Nothing`    |  `NULL`                       |

-### Function definition conventions
+## Function definition patterns

-These conventions are based on the input and return types of a function.
+These patterns are based on the input and return types of a function.
 Two strategies are used: using DataFrame expressions or using Scala expressions.
 The following sections have more details.

-#### Code generation using DataFrame expressions manipulation
+### Code generation using DataFrame expressions manipulation

 For functions that receive or return DataFrames, simple types, or records the generation strategy is to generate DataFrame expressions for example: